pixee/docs/docs/codemods/python/pixee_python_django-receiver-on-top.md

 ---
-title: Ensure Django @receiver is the first decorator
+title: "Ensure Django @receiver is the first decorator"
 sidebar_position: 1
 ---